 Cloud-based web scanners are services that simulate attacks to a web app in the same way an actual attacker might.
 They use some of the same tools consultants use during a pen test.
 Once the scan is complete, you’ll get a report with any vulnerabilities found.

-The cost for these scanners varies, with paid versions starting at under US$100 a month, but you can also find free forever starter plans.
+The cost for these scanners varies, with paid versions starting at under US$100 a month, learn more there.

 The benefit of prevention vs reaction